-Sections Changes Since 1981 SIP-Approval Analysis (E) Equipment used exclusively for transferring VOC containing liquids, materials containing VOCs, or compressed gases into containers with a capacity of less than 225 liters (60 gallons).
+Sections Changes Since 1981 SIP- Approval Analysis (E) Equipment used exclusively for transferring VOC containing liquids, materials containing VOCs, or compressed gases into containers with a capacity of less than 225 liters (60 gallons).
 This exemption does not include equipment used for transferring more than 4,000 liters (1,057 gallons) of materials per day with a vapor pressure greater than 25.8 mm Hg (0.5 psia) at operating conditions.
 Formerly in (n)(4).
 Maximum vapor pressure limit was reduced from 77.5 Hg.
 Reducing maximum vapor pressure limit tightens the exemption.
 (F) Equipment used exclusively for the storage and transfer of liquid soaps, liquid detergents, vegetable oils, fatty acids, fatty esters, fatty alcohols, waxes and wax emulsions.
 New See 110(1) analysis for subdivision (d), Category D. Equipment, operations, or processes with trivial emissions.
 (G) Equipment used exclusively for the storage and transfer of refined lubricating or hydraulic oils and the control equipment used exclusively to vent such equipment.
 New See 110(1) analysis for subdivision (d), Category D. Equipment, operations, or processes with trivial emissions.
 (H) Equipment used exclusively for the storage and transfer of crankcase drainage oil and the control equipment used exclusively to vent such equipment.
 New See 110(1) analysis for subdivision (d), Category D. Equipment, operations, or processes with trivial emissions.
 (I) Equipment used exclusively for VOC containing liquid storage or transfer to and from such storage, with a holding capacity of less than 950 liters (251 gallons); or equipment used exclusively for the storage of odorants for natural gas, propane, or oil with a holding capacity of less than 950 liters (251 gallons) and associated transfer and control equipment used exclusively for such equipment.
 This exemption does not include asphalt.
-In addition, this exemption does not apply to a group of more than one VOC-containing liquid or odorant tank where a single product is stored, where the combined storage capacity of all tanks exceeds 950 liters (251 gallons), and where the tanks are mounted on a shared mobile platform and stored at a facility.
-New See 110(1) analysis for subdivision (d), Category E. Equipment or operations with limited emissions because of limitations based on the size of the equipment, the type of material used or the amount of material used.
+In addition, this exemption does not apply to a group of more than one VOC-containing liquid or odorant tank where a single product is stored, where the combined storage capacity of all New See 110(l) analysis for subdivision (d), Category E. Equipment or operations with limited emissions because of limitations based on the size of the equipment, the type of material used or the amount of material used.